 A. A registered nurse who has completed a program for preparation of nurse anesthetists and who has applied to take a national certifying examination acceptable to the Board may practice as a nurse anesthetist graduate before certification in the State, on approval of the Board, if the nurse:

 (1) Has a current license or multistate privilege to practice registered nursing in the State;

 (2) Submitted in full the application for State certification as a CRNA;

 (3) Paid all fees established by the Board;

 (4) Completed a nurse anesthetist program approved by the Board;

-(5) Practices under the supervision of an anesthesiologist or CRNA, if the supervising CRNA has a collaborative agreement with an anesthesiologist, if the supervisor is on site and immediately available to the nurse anesthetist graduate;
+(5) Practices under the supervision of an anesthesiologist or CRNA and the supervisor is on site and immediately available to the nurse anesthetist graduate;

 (7) Immediately notifies the Board and the supervising anesthesiologist or CRNA of the results of the certification examination.

 B. A nurse anesthetist graduate who fails the national certification examination shall immediately cease practice as a nurse anesthetist graduate.